1st January 1968

 GENE LATTER & THE DETOURS

 There is a blog that calls Gene Latter “a nearly man”.
 Someone whose career spanned several musical genres, releasing a number of singles in the process, but who never seemed to get the big break that he deserved.
-The problem with this description is that you could use it to describe a whole host of singers and artists which begs the question, what does it take to get a hit?
+The problem with this description is that you could use it to describe a whole host of singers which begs the questions, why are some artists destined to be on the periphery and what exactly does it take to get a hit?
 Sometimes it’s bad luck, sometimes it’s bad management, or maybe it’s simply down to a lack of raw talent and ambition.
 I’m not sure which of these describe Latter’s fortunes, but the fact is, despite a career that lasted for just over a decade, success eluded him.
 His real name was Arthur Ford and he was an ex-boxer from Tiger Bay in Cardiff.
 He had been a member of a local band called The Alley Cats before deciding to seek his fame and fortune in London.
 Whilst in the Big Smoke he hooked up with a Rhodesian outfit called The Shake Spears who were quite popular in Belgium and then in early 1966 pursued a solo career.
-He recorded a succession of singles, firstly for Decca (for which, he released a cover version of The Stones “Mother’s Little Helper”) and then for CBS, Spark (just one single with the Liverpudlian band The Detours in 1968) and then finally Parlophone from 1969 to 1971.
+He recorded a succession of singles, firstly for Decca (for which, he released a cover version of The Stones “Mother’s Little Helper”) and then for CBS, Spark (including one single with the Liverpudlian band The Detours in 1968) and then finally Parlophone from 1969 to 1971.
 And that’s pretty much it.
+Probably his best loved song, recorded for Spark in 1969, is “Sign On The Dotted Line”, a real Northern Soul floor filler and beloved of Mr Paul Weller, a man who unquestionably knows his musical onions.
+MOJO magazine offers the following regarding this song.
+“This 1969 gem is a testament to self-actualisation, with the singer promising “I’m the latest, the greatest, I’m the up-to-datest”.
+Not quite, but a compelling pitch nevertheless.”

 13th December 1968